CISecurity/ControlsAssessmentSpecification/control-10/control-10.2.rst

 Operations
 ----------
 #.
-Compare each "key system"'s backup configuration with available configuration policy.
+For each endpoint in the list of "key systems", examine its backup configuration against the available backup configuration policy, noting appropriately and inappropriately configured endpoints along the way.

 Measures
 --------
-* M1(i) = (For each key system "i") 1 if "key system" backup configuration policy meets policy requirements; 0 otherwise
+* M1 = List of "key system" endpoints
+* M2 = Count of M1
+* M3 = List of appropriately configured "key systems"
+* M4 = Count of M3
-* M2 = The total number of endpoints defined as "key systems"
+* M5 = List of inappropriately configured "key systems"
+* M6 = Count of M5

 Metrics
 -------